Get The Help You Need Against Prescription Drug Fraud

 Don’t wait until it’s too late.
 The earlier you contact our firm, the sooner we can begin to prepare your defense against possession of prescription drugs, possession with intent to distribute or other drug charges.
 Call 703-539-58250 for a free telephone consultation.

-At Ronald E. Smith, P.C., we can defend you against a variety of criminal charges and activity related to prescription medication, including:
+At Lawrence, Smith and Gardner, we can defend you against a variety of criminal charges and activity related to prescription medication, including:

 - Prescription drug possession